Read Part 1 here and Part 2 here and Part 3 here and Part 4 here and Part 5 here and Part 6 here and Part 7 here.

 It isn't good for man to be alone.

 This is either the same thing as the assertion above or citation of Genesis.
-This assertion as no effect on anyone who doesn't take the first few chapters of Genesis as authoritative for how we live today.
+This assertion has no effect on anyone who doesn't take the first few chapters of Genesis as authoritative for how we live today.
 It's like trying to order one's life around the understanding that tortoises beat hares in speed.

 If someone does consider the early chapters of Genesis to have authority over life today, then they can note that this was a statement made when Adam was completely alone.
 In that sense, none of us are alone anymore as there are over eight billion people in the world now.